-The DoD Recovered Chemical Warfare Materiel (RCWM) Program is comprised of a variety of organizations with distinct responsibilities related to supporting explosives or munitions emergency responses to address known or suspected chemical warfare materiel (CWM) and the cleanup of munitions response sites (MRSs) known or suspected to contain CWM (referred to as CWM sites) located within the United States.
+The DoD Recovered Chemical Warfare Materiel (RCWM) Program is comprised of a variety of organizations with distinct responsibilities related to supporting explosives or munitions emergency responses to address known or suspected chemical warfare materiel (CWM), and the cleanup of munitions response sites (MRSs) and other locations known or suspected to contain CWM (referred to as CWM sites) located within the United States.

 An overview of the organizations involved (see Figure 1 below) and their responsibilities during explosives or munitions emergencies and planned responses (cleanup) actions at CWM sites is provided below.